Coffee has a long, rich history in New Orleans. Being a port

 HiVOLT is a bustling little coffee shop just off of Magazine Street.
 This is a popular spot with people who live in the area that need to get a buzz before going to work.
 You can also grab a reasonably-priced smoothie, excellent latte, or hot pastry.
 The Honey Cayenne Latte will give you energy and clear your sinuses.

-If you need some food, too, this spot has
+If you need some food, this spot has

-dishes like the Mean Greens Bowl, Chicken Club Sandwich, or Burrito?
+dishes such as the Mean Greens Bowl and Burrito?
 Burrito!
 While

 this is a perfect spot for breakfast and lunch, you cannot come here for a late